caozhichongchong/arg_ranker/README.md

 arg_ranker evaluates the risk of ARGs in genomes and metagenomes

 ## Install
-experimental version using SARGv3\
+experimental version using most updated ARG database (SARGv3)\
 `pip install arg_ranker`\
-Long term support version using SARGv1\
+Long term support version using the same ARG database in the publication (SARGv1)\
 `pip install arg-ranker==3.0.2`
 ### Please make sure to install arg_ranker >= v3
 To all users,\